From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Experiment

 As shown in Fig.~\ref{fig:adv}, when optimized against LPIPS or DISTS as adversarial metrics, improvements in MS-SSIM consistently translate into perceptual quality enhancement.
 In contrast, when MS-SSIM serves as the defender metric, optimizing LPIPS or DISTS leads to visually unsatisfactory results, even though their metric values improve.
 These observations align with the GMC analysis, confirming that models exhibiting higher GMC scores under low quality-difference regimes possess superior robustness and reliability for fine-grained quality optimization tasks.\\

 \textbf{(4) Model Integration for Enhanced IQA Performance.} Beyond quality optimization, GMC can also reveal complementary relationships among IQA models, enabling performance improvement through model integration.
 To demonstrate this, we conduct experiments on both FR- and NR-IQA datasets.
-On the FR-IQA dataset PIPAL, three representative models are selected: a traditional hand-crafted feature model (MS-SSIM) and two deep feature models (LPIPS and DISTS), with LPIPS achieving the best individual performance.
-Guided by GMC, MS-SSIM exhibits higher complementarity with LPIPS than with DISTS, particularly on low-quality and low-difference subsets, as indicated by the larger GMC values in Table~\ref{tab:gmc}.
+On the FR-IQA dataset PIPAL, three representative models are selected: a traditional hand-crafted feature model (MS-SSIM) and two deep feature models (LPIPS and DISTS), with LPIPS achieving the best individual performance. \rc{Notably, although both SRCC and PWRC suggest that DISTS outperforms MS-SSIM in terms of overall performance, GMC reveals that MS-SSIM provides more complementary information to LPIPS,} particularly on low-quality and low-difference subsets, as indicated by the larger GMC values in Table~\ref{tab:gmc}.
 This suggests that integrating LPIPS with MS-SSIM is expected to yield superior performance, despite DISTS exhibiting higher SRCC performance.

 The integration is formulated as a weighted combination of the metrics, taking into account their opposite polarity: lower LPIPS and DISTS values indicate better quality, whereas higher MS-SSIM values indicate better quality.
 Specifically, we define